-EXTREME PERFORMER: Xikar Stratosphere High Altitude
+EXTREME PERFORMER: Xikar Cirro High Altitude Single Jet

 ROCK STAR LOOKS: JetLine Bolero Triple Flame

-THE CLASSIC: Zippo Classic Lighter
+THE CLASSIC: Zippo Classic Cigar Lighter

 CLASSY AS HELL: Rocky Patel South Beach Quad Flame

 Points up front for snazzy.
 This Rocky Patel branded butane torch lighter is available in a variety of Art Deco colors; if that’s your thing, I say go for the gaudiest: wear it loud and wear it proud, brother.
-Screaming “South Beach” through a megaphone, this bright tropical green-hued gem lays the burn without hesitation: 4 powerful jets will roast and toast your cigar with reckless abandon.
+Screaming “Miami” through a megaphone, this bright pastel-blue gem lays the burn without hesitation: 4 powerful jets will roast and toast your cigar with reckless abandon.
 The South Beach Quad Flame, at almost 5” tall is technically a tabletop cigar lighter – be mindful of that, as carrying it around would make you feel like you’re walking with a third leg.
-So while it’s not pocket-friendly, it IS big ring friendly: just flip back the cap and fire away for a quick and mighty light.
-Good thing there are Rocky Patel 6× 60 cigars out there.
+So, while it’s not exactly pocket-friendly, it is big ring friendly: just flip back the cap and fire away for a quick and mighty light.
+Good thing there are Rocky Patel 6” × 60 cigars out there.

-THE OVERACHIEVER: Vector Heatran Triple Flame Lighter
+THE OVERACHIEVER: Vertigo Churchill Quad Flame Lighter